16 On-Page SEO Examples That Will Rock Your World!

 That way, you reap the benefits of image SEO and are not spamming your other images with out-of-place keywords.

-Search engines can pick up on spam and then even lower your rank because of it.
+Search engines can pick up on spam and lower your rank.

 Here’s an example of a hero image on this Inkbot Design post about the best Canva alternatives.